 - a.
 The maximum thickness for bundles of carrier route price mail is 4 inches.
 The maximum thickness for other bundles is 6 inches. - b.
 Bundles must be prepared for mail in all less-than-full trays and 3-digit carrier routes trays; and for nonbarcoded Periodicals. - c.
-Separator cards or tic marks may be used instead of bundling for letter-size pieces in full 5-digit carrier routes trays of Periodicals.
-The cards must be of paper or card stock, at least 0.25 inch higher than the highest pieces in the mailing, and in front of the corresponding groups of mail.
-The tic mark must be applied during the mailpiece production process and be printed on the top edge of the envelope, to the left of the center line of the envelope.
-Each tic mark must have its location referenced to the center line.
-The right edge of the tic mark must be 0.5 inch (+ 0.125 inch) from the center line of the envelope.
-The width of the tic mark must be 0.5 inch (+ 0.125 inch).
-The tic mark must extend over the top of the envelope, down each side a distance of 0.25 inch (+ 0.125 inch).
-In trays of tic-marked mail, all mailpieces must be the same dimension so that the tic marks are visible. - d.
 For mailings consisting entirely of card-size pieces and mail in less-than-full trays, mailers must secure bundles with rubber bands, elastic strapping, flat plastic strapping, or string.
 Elastic strapping must be approved by USPS Engineering.
-If requested, the mailer must be able to show such approval for the strapping material used for a mailing. - e.
+If requested, the mailer must be able to show such approval for the strapping material used for a mailing. - d.
 Bundles up to 1 inch thick must be secured with appropriate banding placed once around the girth (narrow dimension).
 Bundles over 1 inch thick must be secured with at least two bands, one around the length and one around the girth.